ben31w/lift-log/README.md

 so far.

 ## TODOs
-- Make the display responsive/nice across all screen resolutions.
+- Make the display more responsive/nice across all screen resolutions.
-  It looks nice on my machine... but not others, depending on resolution.
+  - It currently looks pretty nice on my 1080p machine
+  - On my 1280x720 VM, it looks decent when the app is full screen
+  - On any machine, the plots don't look as nice when the window resizes... as the window resizes, the plot canvases resize but the fonts don't.
+  - The Import Sets tab isn't responsive at all
+- Other display fixes
+  - The import status msg area looks pretty bad on some dark themes.
+The excessive logging doesn't help.
 - Allow user to import sets directly from Apple Notes
   - Start off assuming the app is run on macOS...
   - Maybe it's possible to containerize the app in macOS.